acg-team/JATI/README.md

 The process continues until convergence (change in log-likelihood < epsilon) or maximum iterations reached.

+### Performance

+- PIP model likelihood computation is more intensive and will take longer than treating gaps as missing data, as more computation needs to be done per site;
+- Tree topology optimisation with SPR moves scales quadratically with the number of taxa ($n$) and linearly with the number of sites ($m$), making the overall complexity $O(n^2m)$.

 ### Parallelisation

 When built with the `parallel` feature, JATI can use multiple CPU cores to speed up tree search by parallelising the evaluation of possible regrafting positions for each pruning location during SPR moves.